eloicito333/dementia-assistant/README.md

 ## 🎗 License

-This project is protected under the [MODIFIED CREATIVE COMMONS](https://choosealicense.com/licenses) License.
+This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

+---

+## 🙌 Acknowledgments

+- List any resources, contributors, inspiration, etc. here.

+---